AIOps-Lab-NKU/AnoFusion/README.md

 ├── serialize (Assist in the serialization of logs and traces.)
     ├── log_to_sequence.py
     └── trace_to_sequence.py
-└── utils (The main execution file.）
+└── utils (The main execution files.）
-    ├── generate_channels.py (This file processes the raw multimodal data into an input form for the AnoFusion.)
+    ├── generate_channels.py (Process the raw multimodal data into an input form for the AnoFusion.)
     ├── main.py
     ├── train.sh (Execution file for training phase.)
     └── eval.sh (Execution file for evaluation phase.)